Independence: KEDCO urges Nigerians to support power sector reform

 The Kano Electricity Distribution Company (KEDCO), has urged Nigerians to support President Muhammadu Buhari administration’s power reform programme to end energy crisis in the country.

-Shawai who spoke on the occasion of the Nigeria’s Golden Jubilee celebrations, said such support was imperative to actualise the objectives of the power reform and achieve sustainable development in the sector.
+Shawai, who was speaking on Nigeria’s 60th Anniversary, said such support was imperative to actualise the objectives of the power reform and achieve sustainable development in the sector.

 “The Buhari administration accorded priority to the power sector.

-“The administration recorded significant successes and changed the norm of poor performances, to a new era of massive investment and engagement of expertise to unlock the potentials in the power sector.
+“The administration recorded significant successes and changed the norm of poor performances to a new era of massive investment and engagement of expertise to unlock the potential in the power sector.

-“Presently; we have functional and quick-response approach to tackling the challenges bedeveilling the power sector.
+“Presently; we have functional and quick-response approach to tackling the challenges bedevilling the power sector.

 “A lot has been done in terms of contract awards and implementations of policies that will materialise in the near future,” he said.